apache/arrow/docs/source/cpp/acero/developer_guide.rst

 ===================

 Acero's tracing is currently half-implemented and there are major gaps in profiling tools.
-However, there has been some effort at tracing with open telemetry and most of the neccesary pieces are in place.
+However, there has been some effort at tracing with open telemetry and most of the necessary pieces are in place.
 The main thing currently lacking is some kind of effective visualization of the tracing results.

 In order to use the tracing that is present today you will need to build with Arrow with `ARROW_WITH_OPENTELEMETRY=ON`.